Blow to BBI Proponents as Court of Appeal Throws Out Petition

 The majority also ruled that the Basic Structure of the constitution is applicable in Kenya, further observing that it limits amendment power.
 Justice Sichale dissented.

+The Appellate Court judges, however, expunged part of the High Court orders including one that said that President Kenyatta had contravened Chapter Six of the Constitution.

+Read Also: Raila Odinga: BBI Is Not My Shortcut To State House

-Reacting to today’s judgment, Odinga indicated that he won’t challenge it at the Supreme Court.
+Reacting to today’s judgment, Odinga indicated that he won’t challenge the decision at the Supreme Court.

 “It is likely that this is not the end of the conversation and the parties involved will each make their own decisions on how to proceed from the decision that has been delivered today.
-That is welcome, as the issues involved need to be deliberated upon to the fullest extent,” Odinga said moments before Musiga gave a summarised ruling.
+That is welcome, as the issues involved need to be deliberated upon to the fullest extent,” Odinga said moments before Musinga gave a summarised and final judgment.

 “For us, as we have stated before, we shall engage only to the extent that circumstances will require.
 But we feel that we have to move on.”